rkdevikannan/Face-Mask-Detection/README.md

 Introduction:

-Face mask detection is a simple model to detect face mask.
-Due to COVID-19 there is need of face mask detection application on many places like Malls and Theatres for safety.
+Face mask detection is a simple model to detect face mask.Developed with OpenCV, Keras, TensorFlow and Deep Learning.
+Detects face masks in static images as well as in real-time video streams.

 Description: